A few years ago, I debated getting an MBA.

 But what the BLS chart above doesn’t show is that while tuition keeps increasing, wages are flat.
 At a certain point, it’s a trade that no longer makes sense.

 Maybe we’ve crossed that point already.
 Maybe we have a few more years to go.
 Either way, the trend can’t go on forever.

 The second problem is the rise of the freelance economy, which is expected to encompass 40% of the workforce in the next 5 years.

 I call this the “who you trying to impress?” dilemma.
 If a degree is a golden ticket to a traditional 9-5 corporate job (hey I can’t fault it — that’s the path I took), but people will increasingly be working for themselves, who’s going to care about your diploma(s)?

-Employers may still value the degree, but if you’re going to be self-employed by choice or by necessity, do you really need it?
+Employers may still value the degree, but if you’re going to be your own boss (by choice or by necessity), do you really need it?

 But after that little preamble, what I really wanted to do in this post is get some expert opinions on the merits of earning an MBA vs. starting a business.

 I self-funded my MBA (and still am via student loans) as I went back full-time.
 It was a fantastic experience and something I absolutely do not regret doing!
 It did payoff quite a bit in terms of ROI as it doubled my corporate job salary right out of business school.